 Further round the coast Cromer is a sedate seaside town and stands on a cliff top, with wide sandy beaches running down to the sea.
 Cromer is famous for its crabs, caught by local fishing boats which still work from the beach.
 Great Yarmouth is one of Britain's most popular seaside resorts with wide sandy beaches, colourful gardens and traditional seaside attractions and entertainment.
 Yarmouth sits on a spit of sand between the sea and the River Yare, and the town's wealth comes from its port.

 are a series of rivers and broads (lakes), most of which are navigable and provide a great boating destination with waterside restaurants and pubs.
 This a great place to also cycle and walk alongside the river routes.

 is East Anglia's capital, with over 1500 historic buildings within the old walls, and winding lanes and cobbled streets.
-The magnificent cathedral dominates Norwich with its 12th C castle keep.
-There are plenty of museums, galleries, theatres, restaurants and pubs to enjoy, and also some excellent shopping centres, a colourful open air market and the famous Coleman's Mustard Shop!
+The magnificent Norwich Cathedral dominates Norwich with its 12th C castle keep.
+There are plenty of museums such as Strangers' Hall Museum, John Jarrold Printing Museum, and the City of Norwich Aviation Museum.
+Numerous Art Galleries, Norwich Theatre, and many restaurants and pubs to enjoy.
+Norwich boasts some excellent shopping centres, a colourful open air market and the famous Coleman's Mustard Shop!